 A candidate is a person whose declaration of candidacy is accepted according to the rules in the Nunavut Elections Act.
-A candidate is a person who wants to be a Mayor or Council member, to represent the people in their municipality.
+A candidate is a person who wants to be a member of the District Education Authority, to represent the people in their community.